 • Recognize safe places and ways to be active.

 • Talk to a health professional or certified exercise specialist.

-Sharing the CDC’s S.M.A.R.T. tips with patients can help them feel empowered to start moving no matter what their fitness level or comfort level.17 Patients may find the Arthritis Foundation’s article, How to Start an Exercise Program helpful if they are not accustomed to exercising.
+Sharing the CDC’s S.M.A.R.T. tips with patients can help them feel empowered to start moving no matter what their fitness level or comfort level.17 Patients may find this “Getting Started with Physical Activity for Arthritis” worksheet helpful if they are not accustomed to exercising.

 Lifestyle Management Programs for Arthritis

-The Arthritis Program at the CDC recognizes a number of evidence-based physical activity programs that teach participants to safely increase their physical activity as a way of managing arthritis or other chronic conditions through the integration of aerobic, strengthening, and flexibility exercises.18 To help your patients select a program, you can consult this decision aid, “Evidence-Based Community Programs PA Programs at a Glance,” developed by the CDC and American Physical Therapy Association.19
+There are a number of evidence-based physical activity programs (AAEBIs) that teach participants to safely increase their physical activity as a way of managing arthritis or other chronic conditions through the integration of aerobic, strengthening, and flexibility exercises.18 A few of these programs are described below; information on all of the recognized AAEBIs can be found on the OAAA website.
+To help your patients select a program, you can consult this decision aid, “Evidence-Based Community Programs PA Programs at a Glance,” developed by the CDC and American Physical Therapy Association.19

 This is a classroom-based program for people who want to become and stay more physically active; participants meet for 1 hour a week for 12-20 weeks.
 Benefits of this program include: increased physical activity and aerobic fitness, decreased stiffness, and improved blood pressure, blood lipid levels, and body fat.20